-Zelda Sayre was born in Montgomery, Alabama in 1900.
+Zelda Sayre was born in Montgomery, Alabama, in 1900.
 Her father, Anthony Dickinson Sayre [PDF], worked as a lawyer, representative in the Alabama state legislature, state senator, city judge, and justice of the Supreme Court of Alabama.
 Additionally, both Zelda’s great-uncle and grandfather served in the United States Senate.

 In high school, Zelda’s desire to be unconventional and rebellious meant that she smoked, drank alcohol, and snuck out of her parents’ house to spend time with boys.
 Her friends described her as fearless, daring, and attention-seeking.
 Later, when she was living with her husband in New York, her carefree spirit and profligate behavior (such as jumping into fountains fully clothed) became a symbol of the 1920s.

-Zelda’s marriage to F. Scott Fitzgerald was reportedly a toxic one, complete with alcoholism, mutual infidelity, and jealousy.
-Zelda accused her husband of having a gay relationship with his friend and fellow writer Ernest Hemingway, and she had nervous breakdowns throughout their marriage.
+Their marriage was reportedly a toxic one, complete with alcoholism, mutual infidelity, and jealousy.
+Zelda accused her husband of having a relationship with his friend and fellow writer Ernest Hemingway, and she had nervous breakdowns throughout their marriage.
 Although they never divorced, the couple was estranged when F. Scott died in 1940.

 Scott based some of his characters on Zelda, and he adapted his real-life interactions and experiences with her into his novels.
 He also copied, verbatim, entries from Zelda’s journals and put them into his books, blurring the line between fiction and reality.
-In a piece she wrote for The New York Tribune, Zelda poked fun at her husband, saying that he “seems to believe that plagiarism begins at home.”
+In a review she wrote for The New York Tribune, Zelda poked fun at her husband, saying that he “seems to believe that plagiarism begins at home.”